syngenta-digital/challenge-python-hotel-reservation-test/README.md

    are respectively R$150 and R$40 for regular customers and loyalty program participants.

 Write a code to find the cheapest hotel.
-The input're going to be a sequence of dates for each customer member or not of the loyalty program.
+The input are going to be a sequence of dates for each customer member or not of the loyalty program.

 ---